kburchfiel/godot_cpp_3d_demo/README.md

 By Ken Burchfiel

 Released under the MIT License.
-(See LICENSE.md file for additional details)
+(See LICENSE file for copyright information for other repositories whose code I incorporated into this project)

 *Note: I chose not to use generative AI tools to write this project's code or this Readme.
 It was important for me to understand what the code was doing, and I felt that LLMs would get in the way of that.*